lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 ### How to Create Python Virtual Environments

 This method helps create python virtual environments regardless of your operating systems (OS).
+First of all, make sure you have:

-1. Download and install Anaconda for your OS: https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html
+* Downloaded and installed Anaconda for your OS: https://docs.conda. io/projects/conda/en/latest/user-guide/install/download.html
-2. Download and install PyCharm for your OS: https://www.jetbrains.com/pycharm/download/
+* Downloaded and installed PyCharm for your OS: https://www.jetbrains.com/pycharm/download/
   * Choose the "Community" version if you want the free one

+Now the steps below can be repeatable each time when you create a virtual environment:

-3. Open PyCharm, go to `Preferences` or `Settings` --> `Project` --> `Python Interpreter`, find the little downward triangle on the right, and click `Show All...`
+1. Open PyCharm, go to `Preferences` or `Settings` --> `Project` --> `Python Interpreter`, find the little downward triangle on the right, and click `Show All...`

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/virtual_env/pycharm1.png" width="973" height="255" />
 </p>

-4. Click the `+` button
+2. Click the `+` button

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/virtual_env/pycharm2.png" width="556" height="137" />
 </p>

-5. Click `Conda Environment`, this will create a conda virtual environment for you.
+3. Click `Conda Environment`, this will create a conda virtual environment for you.
 Edit `Location` to indicate where to store this new virtual environment and choose the `Python version`, then click `OK`.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/virtual_env/pycharm3.png" width="822" height="232" />
 </p>

-6. Type `conda info` in a PyCharm terminal, to find the path of the base folder of Anaconda.
+4. Type `conda info` in a PyCharm terminal, to find the path of the base folder of Anaconda.

-7. Go to `Preferences` or `Settings` --> `Tools` --> `Terminal`, fill in `Shell path` with `powershell.exe -ExecutionPolicy ByPass -NoExit -Command "& '[Your Anaconda base environment path]\shell\condabin\conda-hook.ps1'`, remember to change the anaconda path here.
+5. Go to `Preferences` or `Settings` --> `Tools` --> `Terminal`, fill in `Shell path` with `powershell.exe -ExecutionPolicy ByPass -NoExit -Command "& '[Your Anaconda base environment path]\shell\condabin\conda-hook.ps1'`, remember to change the anaconda path here.
 This settings will make sure your PyCharm terminal shares the same virtual environment as your project.
 If you will set up multiple conda virtual environments, this settings is <b>only needed once</b> ☝️.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/virtual_env/pycharm5.0.png" width="975" height="393" />
 </p>

-8. Click `+` to start a new terminal, and you will see the created virtual environment name in both terminal and bottom right corner.
+6. Click `+` to start a new terminal, and you will see the created virtual environment name in both terminal and bottom right corner.
 If you check the python version, it should show the right version chosen for the virtual environment:

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Rainbow_Moss_images/virtual_env/pycharm4.1.png" width="941" height="163" />